MisterVince333/Secure_Systems_and_Products/README.md

     ```sh
 	docker run minecraft_server -p 25565:25565
     ```
-    Once the world is generated, we should be able to connect to the server by entering _localhost_ as the ip address.
+    Once the world is generated, we should be able to connect to the server by entering _localhost_ as the IP address.
 ### 5: Upload the image to Docker Hub
--   Log in to the website https://hub.docker.com and create a new reposiroy.
+-   Log in to the website https://hub.docker.com and create a new repository.
 In this case, I will call the repository _minecraft_server_
 -   Go back to the terminal we used earlier.
 Use the command below to indicate/tag which image we want to upload.
     ```sh
 	docker tag [IMAGE ID] [USERNAME]/[TAG]